 It is also important that you drink plenty of water.
-Aim for 62 ounces per day, about 8 glasses.
+Aim about 8 glasses per day.
 Avoid drinks that cause dehydration , like caffeinated beverages.

 Many people with MS notice that stress makes symptoms worse.
 Consider getting regular massages and participating in other stress reducing practices, such as meditation , yoga , and relaxation.
 You may also find it helpful to join a support group .
 These groups can provide emotional support for you and your family.

 Heat worsens MS symptoms in many people.
 The heat may be external or internal.
 Tips to avoid heat include: